BruceCutler/slalom-hashicorp-demo/readme.md

 */Users/bruce.cutler/Terraform0.11.1/terraform*

-Make sure that the location of terraform in your filesystem is contained added to your PATH (we recommend adding an entry to your .bashrc or .bash_profile if on Linux).
+Make sure that the location of terraform in your filesystem is added to your PATH (we recommend adding an entry to your .bashrc or .bash_profile if on Linux).

 Once setup is complete, the easy way to check that terraform is configured correctly is to enter "terraform -version" in your shell/command prompt which should return information about the downloaded version.